UFL-Autonomy-Park/apark_wiki/docs/tutorials/edit-wiki.md

 pip install mkdocs
 ```

 Run `mkdocs --version` to make sure everything installed OK.
 If you are using Windows and the above command didn't work, try `python -m pip install mkdocs`.
-You may also need the `mkdocs-pdf` plugin.
+You also need the `mkdocs-pdf` and `mkdocs-glightbox` plugins.
 Install using pip:

 ```
-pip install mkdocs-pdf
+pip install mkdocs-pdf && pip install mkdocs-glightbox
 ```

 We use the [Material](https://squidfunk.github.io/mkdocs-material/getting-started/) theme on top of MKDocs (makes site look nice).
 Run the following to install: